Ficus verruculosa

 Ficus verruculosa, the water fig, is a species of fig from sub-saharan Africa.

-It is found from north eastern South Africa, northern Botswana and Namibia to Uganda and west to Nigeria in riverine and swamp fringes or grassland, always near water.
+It is native to tropical and southern Africa, ranging from KwaZulu-Natal in South Africa through northern Botswana and the Caprivi Strip to Angola, to Kenya in the northeast, and west to Nigeria, Niger, Mali, and Guinea.
+It grows in riverine and swamp fringes or grassland, always near water.
 It is pollinated by the wasp Platyscapa binghami.

 The growth form of Ficus verruculosa is as a shrub, or weak-stemmed, sparsely branched shrub 0.2-0.6 m tall, less often a small tree up to 12m, often forming low, creeping thickets.
 Leaves oblong to lanceolate, 3.5-20 x 1.5-8.5 cm, leathery, hairless.
 Figs are produced mostly in pairs in leaf axils, greenish when unripe, ripening to red and are fed on by African green pigeons Treron calvus.